sasadangelo/terraform-tutorials/lesson-01/README.md

 # Lesson 01

 In this lesson we will learn how to create a Virtual Cloud Network (VPC) where our resources (Virtual Server Instances, etcc) will be created.
+The code base for this lesson is the [following repository](https://github.ibm.com/ibm-cloudfoundry/infrastructure).

 ## What is a Virtual Private Cloud?